 The integrals in the system of equations for the elastic solid and the fluid are evaluated numerically.
-Since the Green's functions for the elastic solid have weak singularities as mentioned in the previous section, to achieve computational efficiency and avoid numerical instabilities caused by the cancellation of significant digits, we compute the integrands using the dynamic and static Green's functions (eqs 2 and 6) depending on the value of r'.
-In this study, we use the dynamic Green's function for the range of $r' > 10^{-4}$.
+Since the Green's functions for the elastic solid have weak singularities as mentioned in the previous section, in order to achieve computational efficiency and avoid numerical instabilities caused by the cancellation of significant digits, we compute the integrands using the dynamic and static Green's functions (Eqs.
+(2) and (6)) depending on the value of r'.
+In the present study, we use the dynamic Green's function for the range of $r' > 10^{-4}$.
 For the range of $r' \le 10^{-4}$, we compute the integrands using both dynamic and static Green's functions in parallel, and once the result using the dynamic Green's functions agrees with that using the static ones, we stop computation of the dynamic ones.
 Afterward, the computation is carried out using only the static ones for smaller values of r'.